Meet Jenya Draganova, RCC

 Registered Clinical Counsellor (BCACC)

-I work with thoughtful, self-aware adults who function well in their lives but feel stuck in certain patterns, especially in relationships.
+I work with thoughtful, self-aware adults who feel stuck in patterns that keep repeating, especially in relationships.

 You might understand where your anxiety comes from and have already done a lot of reflecting.
 And still, when something gets activated, your body reacts before you can think your way through it.
 That is often where we begin.